Rat-OS/RatOS-configuration/beacon_contact.md

 ```
 This value is in mm and represents the thermal expansion for a temperature difference of 100°C. RatOS uses this value to calculate the needed offset and applies it automatically.

-The `BEACON_CALIBRATE_NOZZLE_TEMP_OFFSET` command automatically saves the values to the configuration file, there is no user action required.
+The result will be saved automatically to the configuration file, there is no user action required.

 ## RatOS configuration
-on a VC4 the beacon contact feature is by default activated, on a VC3.1 or aother printers you need to enable it manually by overriding the needed variables.
+On a VC4 the beacon contact feature is by default activated, for any other printer you need to enable it manually by overriding the needed variables.
 This is the recommended beacon contact configuration.
 ```
 #####
 # Beacon probe configuration